The Study Abroad Programme

-We offer lots of useful advice so that you can prepare for your Programme - check out our Pre-Arrival page for more information.
+We offer lots of useful advice so that you can prepare for your Programme - check out our Information for International Students (use the tabs to see pre-arrival and post-arrival information.

 The University will begin an international orientation programme as soon as you arrive.
 This will include on-site support at Aigburth Park, information workshops, local and city tours, including help to use public transportation, a campus tour of Hope Park and help with the registration processes.